Jameson789/salamanderFrontEnd/README.md

 ### 3. 📼 Video Chooser Page

-- Display a list of mock videos from `mock/videos.js`
+- Display a list of mock videos from `mock/videos.js` Or from API
 - Enable navigation to the preview page on click

 ---